mast-group/mineSStuBs/README.md

 ```

 ## Same Function More Args
-This pattern checks whether an overloaded version of the function with more arguments was called.
+This pattern checks whether an overloaded version of the function with less arguments was called.
-Functions with multiple overload can often confuse developers.\
+For instance, a developer can forget to specify one of the arguments and not realize it if the code still compiles due to function overloading.\
 **Same Function More Args** example patch:
 ```diff
 diff --git a/ee/src/main/java/org/jboss/as/ee/component/ComponentDescription.java b/ee/src/main/java/org/jboss/as/ee/component/ComponentDescription.java